Ayush78697869/Ayush-dvis-portfolio/README.md

 - Web page URL: https://cmustudent.github.io/tswd-portfolio-templates/
 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

+---

+# About me
+Hi!
+My name is Ayush Mishra, and I use he/him pronouns.
+I am currently pursuing my Master of Information Systems Management (MISM) at Carnegie Mellon University.

+I come from a software engineering and product management background, where I’ve worked on cloud systems, data-driven features, and technical product workflows.
+I enjoy blending analytical thinking with creativity — especially through data storytelling and visualization.

+Outside of class, I enjoy fitness, music, and working on technical side projects that help me explore new technologies and product ideas.
+I am excited to build visualizations and narratives that communicate insights clearly and effectively.

+---

+# What I hope to learn
+Through this course, I hope to strengthen my skills in data storytelling and visual analysis.
+I want to learn how to create compelling visualizations that help decision-makers understand complex information quickly.

+I am particularly interested in improving clarity, design thinking, and learning visualization tools that support interactive and narrative-based storytelling.
+After graduating, I plan to pursue product and data roles where I can apply visualization and communication techniques to drive meaningful product and business decisions.

+---

+# Portfolio
+This is where all of my course assignments will live.
+Below are placeholders that will link to future work:

+### 📊 Assignment Links
+- **Visualizing Government Debt** → (visualizing-government-debt)
+- **Critique by Design** → (critique-by-design)
+- **Final Project — Part I** → (final-project-part-one)
+- **Final Project — Part II** → (final-project-part-two)
+- **Final Project — Part III** → (final-project-part-three)

+More assignments will be added as the course progresses!

+---

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.